liuyehcf/BlogSource/_posts/Linux-Frequently-Used-Commands.md

 **Options:**

+* `-a`: Show accumulated I/O instead of bandwidth.
+In this mode, iotop shows the amount of I/O processes have done since iotop started.
 * `-o`: Only display processes or threads currently performing I/O operations
 * `-u`: Followed by a username
 * `-P`: Display processes only, not threads